calchiwo/calchiwo/README.md

 ## 👋 Hi, I'm Caleb Wodi

-I’m a 16-year-old self-taught software engineer from Nigeria.
+I am a 16-year-old self-taught software engineer from Nigeria.
 I build apps📱, games🎮, and AI tools using only my Android phone.

 I learn by doing, experiment a lot, and love turning ideas into real projects.